ibzimh/Professor-Ratings-for-Spire/README.md

 - Go into inspect mode by pressing f12 or fn+f12
 - Press Ctrl+Shift+C and then click on the professors name

-- On the top of the inspect page it should show some buttons titled:
+- On the top of the inspect page it should show some buttons (like this)
   ![image](https://user-images.githubusercontent.com/115051423/204680471-f27a504a-ca3d-45bb-9b83-44bbbeb604f3.png)

 - Press '>>' and then press 'Sources'